 - All of the Public Health Science Foundation courses (31 credits) must be taken as resident credits and therefore cannot be taken as part of a study abroad program.

-If you are planning to study abroad please make an appointment with Gretchen De Silva, the PHSC study abroad advisor.
-She will be able to discuss these policies in more detail as well as recommend specific study abroad programs that are appropriate for Public Health Science and your individual interests.
+If you are planning to study abroad please meet with a PHSC advisor.
+They will be able to discuss these policies in more detail as well as recommend specific study abroad programs that are appropriate for Public Health Science and your individual interests.
 We will need to know before you leave if there are any study abroad courses you would like to have count towards our major.
 If you haven't already, you will also want to visit the Education Abroad office and meet with one of their advisors.
 They will be able to provide you information on the variety of programs available.

 School of Public Health Short-Term Study Abroad Courses